Sharon Hall MD

 7. King TL.
 The Effectiveness of Midwifery Care in the World Health Organization Year of the Nurse and the Midwife: Reducing the Cesarean Birth Rate.
 J Midwifery Womens Health.
 2020;65(1):7-9. doi:10.1111/jmwh.13089

 Szczepanska A. Midwife Or Obstetrician Led Labor And Delivery: Does Cesarean Section Rate Change.
-Lynchburg Journal of Medical Science.
+University of Lynchburg DMSc Doctoral Project Assignment Repository.
 2022; 4(4).

 Available when accessing via a campus IP address or logged in with a University of Lynchburg email address.